 In order to subtract man-made emissions from their data, professional astronomers analyze and catalogue sky-glow.
-And although that information can be found by anyone, sets of data are from darker observatories commonly removed from the typical urban sky-glow of many amateurs.
+And although that information can be found by anyone, the data are from darker observatories commonly removed from strong urban sky-glow that many amateurs face.

 So there's a disturbing gap in the knowledge of actual or tangible urban sky-glow spectra in any astronomical literature, online or elsewhere.
 For the big cities, dated estimates of sky-glow are often found and the only assumed sky-glow emissions are the sodium and old mercury spectral lines.
 Just by glancing at the spectra above, astronomers need worry about a great deal more.